 The paintings in the upper part of the "Chamber of the Good Shepherd" were executed at the beginning of the third century, and those in the lower section at the beginning of the fourth.
 Still preserved in the passages of this region (and in a stairwell) are images painted on the closures of loculi.
 On a chamber vault is a rare example in Late Roman painting of David holding his slingshot (17).
 This image, dating to the later part of the fourth century, testifies to the use of Hebrew Bible themes by Christians well after the Constantinian era.

 The "Hypogeum of the Sarcophagi" in the Domitilla complex may have originated as the underground chamber of a mid-third century mausoleum.
 Sarcophagi of "exclusively pagan character" were found there in situ and dated to that time.
-Located at the level of the semi-hypogean basilica to Saints Nereus and Achilleus, the chamber had been almost totally destroyed when the basilica was built (18).
+Construction of the semi-hypogean basilica to Saints Nereus and Achilleus, perhaps at the end of the fourth century CE, badly damaged this site (18).

 The catacomb of Monteverde, the first Jewish cemetery to be identified in modern times, has been considered to be the oldest of the Jewish catacombs in Rome.
 So much of it has been destroyed, however, that its true extent and chronological development may never be certain.
-The conclusions about its age were based on some structural features, like types of tombs and lack of painted chambers.
+The conclusions about its age have been drawn from some structural features, such as the types of tombs and a lack of painted chambers, as well as considerations about its location on the right bank of the Tiber and a Jewish clientele.
 A large number of artifacts survive, such as inscriptions, stamped tiles, and other small goods, as well as drawings and descriptions, but this material cannot create a full chronology of the site (23).
+Nonetheless, from the existing documentation, archaeologist Nikolaus Muller's observation that the site "appears to be formed of two parts, completely different architectonically," points to different phases of excavation and possibly growth from pre-existing hypogea, although Muller himself was not convinced of this possibility because he had found only one access point into the underground site, which seemed to exist at just one level (Muller, Il cimitero, p.
+225: areas of the catacomb closest to the one entrance stairway he found into the site - of notable width (3 meters), he characterized as "grottoes" and "recessed annexes" not seen in other areas of the site developed with galleries and chambers).

 In the course of Fr.
 Frey's research in ancient Jewish inscriptions, he made the first detailed study of the brick stamps and epigraphy from the Jewish catacombs of Rome (24).
 From his analysis of 231 brick stamps, Frey concluded there had been activity in the Jewish catacombs from the late first or early second century CE to the fourth century (25).
 The Monteverde catacomb offered the greatest number of stamps and seemed to encompass the broadest time-span.
 A number of the stamps were identified as from the first century CE with a few, apparently, even earlier (26).
 This evidence led Frey to suggest that the Monteverde cemetery antedated the other Jewish catacombs in Rome, with an intense use in the second and third centuries.

 In Rutgers' opinion, only the painted decoration of the so-called "Room IV", or "Menorah Chamber," can be considered "explicitly Jewish".
 Here there is a menorah in red above an arcosolium niche opposite the entrance, and on the ceiling are oval shapes that Rutgers' sees as ethrogim.
-The painting is far simpler and less accomplished than the decoration in the other three rooms; those are painted in a style widely used in the late second and early third centuries (30).
+The painting is far simpler and less accomplished than the decoration of other rooms in the catacomb, that even depict anthropomorphic forms (30).
 The central motif on the ceiling of the outermost chamber of the cubiculum duplex shows Victory crowning a youth, and in the center of the ceiling of the inner chamber is the figure of Fortuna, possibly as a Tyche, with a horn of plenty (31).
 Despite their polytheistic attributes, these images did not prevent the chambers from being reused in a later period, probably by Jews, once this area was joined to the communal cemetery (32).

 In 1919, archaeologist Roberto Paribeni supervised the earliest known excavations of two Jewish catacombs below the Villa Torlonia.
 He though they dated at the earliest to the second or early third century (33).
 Fr.
 Umberto Fasola, who excavated in the site in 1973-1974, stated that the tombs of the two cemeteries, particularly those in the upper catacomb, were hewn through the fourth century, allowing for at least two centuries of use.
 Recognizing the difficulty of fixing a precise chronology, he used a "relative chronology" based on masonry techniques, and concluded that the entrance to the lower Torlonia catacomb was part of the original structure of the cemetery and that the entrance passageway went back "at least to the end of the second century CE" based on similar examples of the masonry style that date from that period, including the Vatican necropolis.
 Known as opus vittatum, it is a building technique where the bricks are laid in horizontal bands in which two strips of tuff blocks alternate with one of bricks.
 The whole surface is then covered in plaster.
 In the Villa Torlonia site, the opus vittatum begins at the external ramp and continues without interruption to the interior catacomb to the area of the light well over the descending passage into the galleries.
 Because of the continuity of the masonry and plaster work, Fasola asserted that this area had not been a previously-constructed monument that was then readapted, as found in other catacombs, but had been planned from the start as part of the communal cemetery complex (34).